roederja/asus-rog-strix-b460I-hackintosh/README.md

 * [DAGPM.kext](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/) - Better power management for AMD Navi GPUs.

 ### USB
 This board has two USB controllers.
 The Intel one that drives the 6 USB3 ports on the rear panel as well as Bluetooth and the Aura header.
 I'm not using the internal USB ports - so the supplied USB Map will not map these.
-Currently 14 ports are mapped - so there is room for one more internal port.
+Currently 14 ports are mapped - so there is room for one more logical port.
 The second controller is for the rear USB-C port and it doesn't need a USB map.

 The front USB ports that I didn't map have the following IDs (thanks to [zhzhzh88](https://www.reddit.com/r/hackintosh/comments/hbcdgq/asus_rog_strix_b460i_gaming_mobo_hackintosh/g8cmw5b?utm_source=share&utm_medium=web2x&context=3)):
 * HS01, port 0x01 (USB2)